 The delivery of the 2020/21 audit plan will be based around a core team.
-However, we will complement the team with additional specialist skills where required, for example Technology risk specialists for the IT audit.
+However, we will complement the team with additional specialist skills where required, for example Technology risk specialists, Fraud Risk Specialists and HR specialists have been included within the 2021/22 plan above.